-In line with the Gulf Cooperation Council (GCC) Value Added Tax (VAT) Framework Agreement, the UAE is anticipated to introduce VAT at a standard rate of 5% starting from 1 January 2018.
+In line with the GCC VAT Framework Agreement, the UAE is anticipated to introduce VAT starting 1 Jan 2018

-It is expected that businesses making a taxable supply in excess of AED 375,000 are obliged to register for VAT and those with taxable supply between AED 187,500 and AED 375,000 may opt to register for VAT and will be required to carry out the necessary VAT compliances as required by the Law.
+However, based on the available information, we understand that all entities having a taxable supply exceeding AED 375,000 would be required to register for VAT and those with taxable supply between AED 187,500 and AED 375,000 may opt to register for VAT.

 You can find additional information on VAT below.
 For any VAT-related queries, kindly contact firstname.lastname@example.org.